jovotech/jovo-framework/integrations/analytics-bigquery/docs/README.md

   // ...
 }),
 ```
-- `addEvent`: This logs the event just after the optional call to the `onAddEvent` function defined in config.
+- `addEvent`: This logs the event just after the optional call to the `onAddEvent` function defined in config, or before being filtered by the optional `addEventFilter` function.
 - `sendEvents`: Sends the events to BigQuery.
 If there are errors inserting the rows, they will be logged.

 ### onAddEvent